 This year has been weird.
 I'm sure you would agree.

 And guys, I miss sushi!
-There isn’t a great sushi restaurant nearby, so we usually got sushi while traveling.
+There isn't a great sushi restaurant nearby (though there is a poke bowl place in Lexington), so we usually got sushi while traveling.

 In the past, I have made sushi rolls at home, but it is a lot of work!
 Maybe it's just that I never perfected my sushi rolling skills.